Gaetanneo/Secure-Java-App-Deployment/README.md

 #  **Step 11:** Connecting EKS Cluster with GitLab

-    * After creating the EKS cluster, the next step is to connect it to GitLab to manage deployments directly from your CI/CD pipeline.
+    * After creating the EKS cluster, the next step is to connect it to GitLab, in order to automate deployments directly from your CI/CD pipeline.
     * Integrating gitlab and EKS can be done by:
           * a-Creating an agent
               * From your gitlab project, Navigate to `Operate/Kubernetes Cluster/Connect a Cluster`